Creating Seamless Textures

-• Program : Adobe Illustrator CS5 (You should be able to create this tutorial in CS4 but some of the tutorial images might look different.)
+- Program : Adobe Illustrator CC (You should be able to create this tutorial in CS4+ but some of the tutorial images might look different.)

-If you have been working with illustrator for a while, you probably know that you can easily drop in a texture image, set it to multiply, and you are good to go.
-One of the great things about using the techniques in this tutorial is you can easily create a seamless texture without having to mask out a texture or make sure it will fit your artwork properly.
-Moreover, we are going to be using to Appearance panel so we can easily make a graphic style, making it easy to apply the effects to other text and vector objects.
+If you have been working with illustrator for a while, you probably know that you can easily drop in a texture as an image, set it to multiply, and you’re good to go.
+One of the great things about using the techniques in this tutorial is you can easily create a seamless texture or background without having to add a mask out nor make sure it will fit your artwork properly.
+If you are looking for more seamless textures, I’d recommend checking out FreeVector.com.
+Additionally, we’ll use the Appearance panel to quickly create a unique graphic style–this should make it easy to apply the effects to other text and vector objects.
+(Psst…I know some of you are saying that using raster effects in Illustrator is cheating because its not vector art and instead, you should just use Photoshop.
+But I’ve found creating these type of effects in Illustrator is a lot easier and quicker.
+Another key advantage to creating this in Illustrator is the scalability of vectors even with raster effects applied.
+Unless you expand the effects, you can adjust your artwork without worrying about creating pixelated artwork.
+So why not give it a try? 🙂 )

 Raster Effects